caraml-dev/turing/docs/how-to/viewing-routers/configuration.md

 ![](../../.gitbook/assets/view_router_groupby_routes.png)

-Routes details panel also support grouping by traffic rules, where you can easily see what traffic rule conditions have been configured for the Router.
+Routes details panel also supports grouping by traffic rules, where you can easily see what traffic rule conditions have been configured for the Router.

 ![](../../.gitbook/assets/view_router_groupby_rules.png)